zenparsing/js-classes-1.1/README.md

 An instance constant is defined using the `const` keyword.
 As constants, they must have an initializer.
 Beyond these 2 points, everything that is true for instance variables is also true for instance constants.

-### Static Instance Variables & Constants
+### Class Variables & Constants

 For each of the 2 kinds above, there is a static equivalent.
-The static equivalent is defined by placing the `static` keyword as the 2<sup>nd</sup> term of the definition.
+Hidden static members are defined by placing the `static` keyword as the 2<sup>nd</sup> term of the definition.

 ```js
 class A {